fabianpoels/ul-address-search/README.md

   - '8080:8080' # Nodejs/express (api)
 ```

+**IMPORTANT**: When changing the exposed port of the API, make sure to also update the API url for the frontend at `frontend/.env`

 ## Architecture

 The assignment only made mention of a single repository as a deliverable, so I went with a monorepo approach.
 To minimze the dependency on a specific operation system or locally installed software packages, I opted to set up a development environment using devcontainers.
-This allows the project to be set up for development.
+This allows the project to be set up for development with minimal dependencies.

 To manage the project as a single repository but still have a separation of code and concerns, I choose to use Yarn workspaces for package management.
 The main components of the application are:

 - API: nodejs + Express (typescript)
 - frontend: React (typescript)
+- shared: Address type shared between API and frontend (typescript)

+### API

+**Nodejs / Express**

+I choose to use ExpressJS as I am somewhat familiar with it, but a pure Node application would work equally well for a minimal API.

+### frontend

+**React**

+### shared

+## Testing

+## Deployment

+TODO:

+- showing errors on frontend
+- deployment + logging + monitoring
+- cors

+MISSING:

+- debounce on search input